-One of the main issues that prevents mmWave communications from being used in cellular networks is the performance in mobility scenarios.
-Indeed, as described here, mmWave links suffer from blockage from obstacles such as the human body, vehicles, buildings, etc. Moreover, mmWave cells will cover a small area, thus requiring a dense deployment.
-As the mobile user moves, it may suddenly lose connectivity with respect to the current mmWave base station, or it may even be in outage with respect to all of them.
-The mobility management under these hypothesis becomes challenging, because the number of handovers and/or beam switch events increases, and the solutions adopted in traditional networks are not enough.
-Indeed, if the mobile terminal is connected to a single Radio Access Network at any given time, a complete outage event would require a Radio Link Failure or a long and complex inter-RAT handover, for example to a legacy LTE network.
+The performance in mobility scenarios currently prevents mmWave from being used in cellular networks.
+Indeed, as described here, mmWave links suffer from blockage from obstacles such as the human body, vehicles, buildings, etc. Moreover, mmWave cells will cover a small area, and require a dense deployment.
+As the user moves, it may suddenly lose the connectivity to the current mmWave base station.
+It may even be in outage with respect to all of the cells.
+The mobility management under these hypothesis becomes challenging: the number of handovers and/or beam switch events increases, and the solutions adopted in traditional networks are not enough.
+Indeed, if the mobile terminal connects to a single Radio Access Network at any given time, an outage event would require a Radio Link Failure or a long and complex inter-RAT handover, for example to a legacy LTE network.

-We propose a mobility management solution based on dual connectivity, in which the mobile user is connected to an LTE and a mmWave base station at the same time.
-Moreover, each group of mmWave base station is coordinated by a local mobility anchor, so that there is no need to interact with the core network for local mobility.
+We propose a mobility management solution which relies on dual connectivity.
+The mobile user connects to an LTE and a mmWave base station at the same time.
+Moreover, a local mobility anchor coordinates each group of mmWave base station.
+Therefore, there is no need to interact with the core network for local mobility.
 The user plane is split at the PDCP layer.

 - Collect channel measurements and track the optimal base station for each mobile user;

-- Design faster network procedures, to quickly switch from LTE to mmWave and viceversa, and to perform a swift secondary cell handover without interacting with the core network.
+- Design faster network procedures, to quickly switch from LTE to mmWave and viceversa, and to perform a swift secondary cell handover without any interaction with the core network.

-The dual connectivity architecture was analyzed with the first simulation campaign combining a mmWave dynamic channel model (with experimental traces to model the transition between LOS and NLOS and vice versa) and end-to-end TCP/IP and cellular network protocol stacks, using the tool described in the Simulation page.
-With respect to a traditional single connectivity solution, our architecture is able to better adapt to the dynamic mmWave channel conditions, thus keeping a lower latency and smaller throughput variations.
+The dual connectivity architecture was analyzed with a first-of-its-kind simulation campaign.
+It combined a mmWave dynamic channel model and end-to-end TCP/IP and cellular network protocol stacks, using the tool described in the Simulation page.
+The channel model used experimental traces to model the transition between LOS and NLOS and vice versa.
+Our architecture is able to better adapt to the dynamic mmWave channel conditions than a traditional single connectivity solution.
+Therefore, it obtains a lower latency and smaller throughput variations.
 This increases the robustness of the network, enhancing the quality of experience of the mobile user.